mryan29/CS301/Notes/Aug29Sets.md

 Languages and Automata

 - Decision Problems

-&nbsp;&nbsp; Functions that return t or f
+  - Functions that return t or f
 - Models of computation

-&nbsp;&nbsp; Depending on the computational power of the automata, some languages are computable and some aren't
+  - Depending on the computational power of the automata, some languages are computable and some aren't
 - Classifying "computability"

-&nbsp;&nbsp; Classify different types of languages/decision problems by how easy they are to compute
+  - Classify different types of languages/decision problems by how easy they are to compute

 Theory needs proofs to make claims
 - Formalization of a language